-The Parties take your privacy seriously.
+The Party takes your privacy seriously.
 In dealing with personal information, we comply with the Privacy Act and any relevant state and territory privacy legislation.

 2. What is personal information?

 Personal information is information or an opinion about an identified individual, or an individual who is reasonably identifiable whether the information or opinion is true or not and whether the information is recorded in a material form or not.